Edward Johnston: Career

 He has also been credited for reviving the art of modern penmanship and lettering single-handedly through his books and teachings.
 Johnston also devised the simply crafted round calligraphic handwriting style, written with a broad pen, known today as the foundational hand (what Johnston originally called a slanted pen hand, which was developed from Roman and half-uncial forms).

 He influenced a generation of British typographers and calligraphers, including Graily Hewitt, Irene Wellington, Harold Curwen and Stanley Morison, Alfred Fairbank, Florence Kingsford Cockerell, Eric Gill and Percy Delf Smith.
 He also influenced the transition from Gothic to Roman letters in Germany, and Anna Simons was a student.
 He also lectured in Dresden in 1912.
 In 1921, students of Johnston founded the Society of Scribes & Illuminators (SSI), probably the world's foremost calligraphy society.

 Not all his students were happy with his decision to create a sans-serif design for the Underground, in a style thought of as modernist and industrial.
 His pupil Graily Hewitt privately wrote to a friend:In Johnston I have lost confidence.
 Despite all he did for us...he has undone too much by forsaking his standard of the Roman alphabet, giving the world, without safeguard or explanation, his block letters which disfigure our modern life.
 His prestige has obscured their vulgarity and commercialism.

 Johnston also created a blackletter-influenced design for a 1929 German edition of Hamlet.

 In 1959, Evelyn Waugh wrote in the Spectator, "Every schoolboy who learns the italic script, every townsman who reads the announcements of the Underground railway, everyone who studies the maps attached to modern travel books is seeing in the light of Johnston."

 Personal life

 He met Greta Grieg, a Scottish schoolmistress, in 1900, and they were married in 1903.
 They had three daughters.
 They lived in London until moving, in 1912, to Ditchling, Sussex, where Eric Gill had settled in 1907.
 His wife died in 1936.
 He was appointed a CBE in 1939.
 He died at home in Ditchling, and is buried in St Margaret's churchyard.

 Edward Johnston Memorial in Farringdon Station

 A memorial to Johnston was unveiled in 2019 at Farringdon Station.
 Designed by Fraser Muggeridge, it is dedicated to both Johnston and his underground alphabet.
-Compared to both signage and sculpture, the memorial is huge wood type mounted on the wall of the underground station.
+Compared to both signage and sculpture, the memorial is huge wood type mounted on the wall of the underground station at street level.